awolske1/awolske1/README.md

 ## A little about me

 <p>
-The shortest version I can give here is I've been an art director for the last 20 years, but this is the first time I've had formal training for any coding.
+The shortest version I can give here is I've been an art director for the last 20 years.
+I'm coming back to finish a degree that I stop/started a couple times.
+I've got a ton of experience with the print side of the industry, but not much web/digital other than a few banners, social animation videos, and a handful of landing pages.
+I would not consider myself technically/analytically inclined, but I love to work on data-driven strategy informed advertising.

 I've got some bullet points about me as well listed below.

 <h4>
     <a href="http://aaronwolske.carbonmade.com" target="_blank"><u>My Portfolio Website</u></a><br>